sophiamyang/mistral-brand/README.md

 - Preserve logo aspect ratios.
 - Branding reference: https://mistral.ai/brand
 - Bundled branding assets and rules are based on public Mistral brand materials.
-- Do not include private deck templates or source PDFs in public distributions.